naomish/demo-repo/README.md

 # Demo
-remembering how to use git/github
+remembering how to use git/github. cuz i am forgetful monkey!